 I call my classes "yoga and functional movement" because they are different than traditional yoga classes as they incorporate information and movement from my work as a Physical Therapist as well as a yoga teacher.
 Each of my classes is informed by my ongoing study and practice of yoga, anatomy, self reflection, physiology, kinesiology, philosophy, tree-hugging and the natural sciences.
 My teaching method is the product of my own experiences and is dedicated to an exploration of how yoga and movement can most effectively be used to benefit our every day lives.
-Diverse, functional movement is unparalleled in its ability to reduce stress, relieve pain, build strength and flexibility, improve balance, promote overall health, and deepen our relationship to our selves.
+Diverse, functional movement is unparalleled in its ability to reduce stress, relieve pain, build strength and flexibility, improve balance, promote overall health, and deepen our relationship to ourselves.

 - yoga mat (if you have your own, bring it, if not I have some to borrow)

 - block and strap (again, I have some you can borrow)

 - loose fitting or stretchy, breathable, athletic-type clothing (if you want to wear shorts make sure they are long and/or fit snugly around the legs)... pajama pants are preferable to blue jeans, your clothes have to be at least a little more flexible than you are : )

 - a couple of layers of clothing (often the room is cool when class starts but you will warm up when we get moving)